 Another popular independent gift shop is Wickle (24 High Street).
 Loved by local families, Wickle is crammed full of children’s gifts and toys alongside homeware, clothes and accessories that aren’t normally found on the high street.
 Many of the clothes are made from organically produced materials and are Fair Trade, such as jumpers hand-knitted in Nepal.
 Additionally, a small café can be found tucked away at the back of the shop.

 Short-term lets and pop-up shops have added even greater diversity to the Lewes shopping experience.
-The Needlemakers (West Street) has the highest concentration of these.
-Arty or unique gifts can be found among the nooks and crannies of the historic building’s multiple floors.
-Colourful shops like Mary’s and the neon-bright Popsicle sell gifts that appeal to all ages.
-Some outlets offer specialist services, such as The Seamstress that makes and alters clothing; or The Good Times Homestore, which provides handcrafted furniture through sister company Perryman’s Fine Woodworking.
+The historic Needlemakers (West Street) has the highest concentration of these.
+Arty or unique gifts are available from stores occupying the nooks and crannies of this building’s multiple floors, such as the neon-themed Popsicle shop.

-The Hearth (Eastgate) serves some of the best pizzas in Lewes, which are made in a traditional Neapolitan way.
-Normally packed with locals, the pizzeria has a lively atmosphere where you can witness the tasty sourdough creations being cooked in a wood-fired oven.
-The Hearth rests unconventionally above the town’s bus station and has its own Bakehouse situated downstairs, which sells artisan breads, pizza slices and pastries.
+Bus Club (Eastgate) serves some of the best pizzas in Lewes, which are made in a traditional Neapolitan way.
+Normally packed with locals, the pizzeria has a lively atmosphere where you can witness the tasty creations being cooked in a wood-fired oven.
+Bus Club rests unconventionally above the town’s bus station and has its own Bakehouse situated downstairs, which sells artisan breads, pizza slices and pastries.

 Those looking for a fine dining experience involving local and seasonal ingredients should head to Limetree Kitchen (14 Station Street).
-This friendly restaurant serves innovative starters and main courses in addition to “posh” fish and chips and a variety of steaks.
-This can all be washed down with a freshly made cocktail or two.
+This friendly restaurant serves innovative starters and main courses in addition to tapas-style small plates.
+This can all be washed down with a custom-made gin and tonic from their extensive range of gins.

 Erawan (34 Lansdown Place) is a popular bistro and takeaway where experienced Thai chefs prepare deliciously authentic food.
 Attention to detail is obvious in everything from the presentation of the cosy wood-panelled seating area, to the decoration of dishes with orchid petals or flowers delicately carved out of vegetables.
 It is worth noting that diners must bring their own alcohol to the restaurant, for which a small corkage fee applies.